$60+ million in savings: Bringing Kantar’s procurement function to life

 - Greater visibility over the entirety of procurement processes and data, thanks to the introduction of new technologies, including Efficio’s proprietary technology platform, eFlow

-An important part of the equation is that you’re able to align with the financial organization and give them the means by which they can understand where those savings come from.
+An important part of the equation is that you’re able to align with the financial organisation and give them the means by which they can understand where those savings come from.

 Another top priority was introducing Kantar-wide strategic sourcing processes that consolidated the demand across Kantar’s divisions and manage global supply base relationships and risks appropriately.
 This was achieved by assembling existing business data in alignment with Kantar’s strategic priorities and goals to provide a holistic overview and form a roadmap of value-generating opportunities and procurement development initiatives.
 The related procurement processes were streamlined to include and secure buy-in from the C-Suite.

 Kantar also lacked visibility in two key areas: